dist/<browser>. It can also generate zip packages for distribution.

 - Package intentionally: Use

---zipfor store uploads and--zip-sourcefor traceable source artifacts. - Keep target config explicit: Use
+--zipfor store uploads and--zip-sourcefor traceable source artifacts. - Keep target configuration explicit: Use

 extension.config.*command/browser defaults for reproducible builds.